Intense Body Weight Workout at Home

 - Raise your hands straight up and keep your upper body in place.

-- Tighten your ab muscles as you lift your upper body.
+- Squeeze your ab muscles in as you lift your upper body.

 - Try to reach for your toes and bring your body back down.